This rotisserie style mayo roasted chicken is the most flavorful & tender roasted chicken – EVER!

 - Use it to toss in a stir fry or soup for dinner

-Tools you might be interested in!
+Tools you might be interested in for making mayo roasted chicken!

 Because I know I’ll get some questions about the pan & wire rack, what kind of mayo I used, and even meat thermometer recs, I’m going to leave those right here!